ShankarK2009/Stevenson-Space-App/README.md

 ---

 ## 🤝 Contribution & Bug Reports

 As we are in **Alpha**, your feedback is critical.
 If you find a bug or have a feature request, please reach out to the development team.
+## 🤝 Contribution & Bug Reports

+As we are in **Alpha**, your feedback is critical.
+If you find a bug or have a feature request, please reach out to the development team.